Mercedes-Benz World: Activities

-Mercedes-Benz World visitors can book driving time on the tracks and technical facilities to fully experience the high performance AMG range and get to know how different parts of the car's technology interact to improve handling and safety.
-There are courses for learning advanced skills and trying out an AMG.
-The driving facilities and courses include programmes adapted for every age and experience level.
-From somebody driving for the first time through to drivers with advanced race experience.
-Champions who have driven on the tracks at Mercedes-Benz World range from Lewis Hamilton and Nico Rosberg to John Surtees and Stirling Moss.
-As well as DTM champion Bernd Schneider, F1 champion Jenson Button and double F1 world champion Mika Häkkinen.
-There is a permanent team of professional advanced driving coaches on site with experience that spans every aspect of driving.
+Mercedes-Benz World visitors can book driving time on the tracks and technical facilities to test-drive Mercedes-Benz vehicles.

 On 19 June 2011, a member of the permanent driving team at Mercedes-Benz World, Mauro Calo, broke the world drift record in the presence of adjudicators from Guinness World Records with a confirmed distance of 2308 metres in an unmodified Mercedes C63 AMG.

-Since 2015, AMG Driving Academy, the German high performance division of Mercedes-Benz, has offered basic training on the tracks at Mercedes-Benz World - the only place in the world to offer this course flexibly on any day of the year and with one to one coaching as standard.
+Since 2015, AMG Driving Academy has offered driver training at Mercedes-Benz World, including one-to-one coaching.

 Anyone who is tall enough (1.5 m) can drive a car at Mercedes-Benz World on parts of the original Brooklands Circuit and there are courses to allow a beginner to progress right the way through from a first drive to be able to take one of the top of the range supercars out on the tracks.

 Facilities include: two high performance handling tracks, simulated ice surfaces, skid pan, high speed braking, a 4x4 course and driving areas for beginners and young drivers.